History of archaeology in the Philippines: Comparative chronologies according to F. Landa Jocano

 According to F. Landa Jocano, the comparative chronologies of history of the archaeology of the Philippines consisted of the Mythic Phase, Formative Phase, Incipient Phase, Emergent Phase, and Baranganic Phase (Jocano, 2001).

 Mythic Phase

 The Mythic Phase is from the beginning of time and focuses on the emphasis of myths as a source of creative information from previous generations including symbols that corresponds to religious beliefs, social practices, and political power.
 In the Philippines, this emphasis focused on two creation myths.
-The first focuses on the Yliguynes and their two gods, Captan and Maguayen.
+The first focuses on the Yliguynes and their two gods, Kaptan and Magwayen.
 The second focuses on the Tinguines, who believed that in the beginning that there was only the sea and the sky.
 Jocano emphasizes how these myths reflect prehistoric Filipino culture as well as imagination and ancient thinking regarding human origin.
 Jocano shows the importance of acknowledging myths to further understand the "emergence and development of our prehistory culture" (Jocano, 2001, p.
 102).